Powered by ProofFactor - Social Proof Notifications

 4. Flashcards

 Flashcards are one of the best revision tools for testing your memory.
-Write a question on one side and the answer on the other, e.g., “What does the ribosome do?”
+Write a question on one side and the answer on the other, for example, “What does the ribosome do?”
 You can use them for words and definitions, key terms, or even topic sentences for essays.
 Shuffle them regularly to make sure you know them all, not just the order.

 5. Teaching Someone Else

-Explaining what you’ve learned to a friend or family member is one of the best ways to check your understanding.
+Explaining what you’ve learned to a friend or family member is one of the best ways to check your knowledge.
 When you teach, you find out what you really know and what still needs work.

 6. Pomodoro Technique